containers/python-podman/README.md

 Provide a stable API to call into.

 **Notice:** The varlink interface to Podman is currently deprecated and in maintenance mode.
-Podman version 2.0 was released, including a fully supported REST API that replaces the varlink interface.
+Podman version 2.0 was released in June 2020, including a fully supported REST API that replaces the varlink interface.
 The varlink interface is being removed from Podman at the 3.0 release.
 Python support for the 2.0 REST API is in the [python-py](https://github.com/containers/python-py) repository.
 The documentation for the REST API resides [here](http://docs.podman.io/en/latest/_static/api.html#operation/changesContainer).

 ## Releases